-Experimental results show that the cost is saved when we use those kinds of algorithm for different tasks.
-We calculate the cost saving results (%) by GA-MMAS compared to random mapping, GA, ACA and MMAS from the figures above.
-Table II shows the results.
+Experimental results show that the communication energy consumption is saved when we use those kinds of algorithm for different tasks.
+However GA-MMAS saves the most.
+The algorithm can save about 60% of energy consumption at best and 45% on average compared to random mapping.